Sterling hits near 13-month high versus dollar

 "It is euro strength that is driving currencies as can be seen in the euro/sterling cross."

-Despite the slightly better-than-expected borrowing numbers in the UK, the deficit was still the highest on record for any August and analysts said the country remained off course in meeting finance minister George Osborne's deficit-reduction targets.
+Despite the slightly better-than-expected borrowing numbers in the UK, the deficit was still the highest on record for any August and analysts said the country remained off course in meeting Chancellor George Osborne's deficit-reduction targets.

 That kept alive the risk of a sovereign downgrade by credit rating agencies.

 The weak fiscal situation will also keep pressure on the Bank of England to ease monetary policy further to support growth.
-Governor Mervyn King gave a downbeat assessment of the British and world economies on Thursday and warned the euro zone could yet fall apart.
+Bank governor Mervyn King gave a downbeat assessment of the British and world economies on Thursday and warned the euro zone could yet fall apart.

 King also said it could be "acceptable" for the government to miss its goal of reducing Britain's debt-to-GDP ratio by 2015.